hcoberdalhoff/hcoberdalhoff.github.io/_posts/2022-12-05-Find-private-channels.md

 $allSites = get-PnPTenantSite
 ```

 ... and filter those with the `RelatedGroupId` property matching our group's Id.
-If we just want the private channels, we will further filter by those sites not having a group id.
+If we just want the private channels, we will further filter by sites not having a valid group id.

 ```powershell
 $privateChannels = $allSites | Where-Object { ($_.RelatedGroupId -eq $groupId) -and ($_.GroupId -eq "00000000-0000-0000-0000-000000000000") }